BarshaC/DatabaseSystemsGroupProject/README.md

 # This repo contains project work for the Database Systems course.

+**Instructions**
+-Copy SQL code into any SQL editor or save .sql file to your computer and upload it to editor of choice -Run entire code to see all tasks executed

 #  Create a Grade Book Database

 **1. Problem Statement**